fastalgorithms/fmm3dbie/docs/install.rst

 Dependencies
 ************

-This library is supported for unix/linux, and Mac OSX
+This library is supported for unix/linux, and Mac OSX.

 For the basic libraries